-Exhibit No. Exhibit 1.1 Form of Underwriting Agreement 3.1 Articles of Association of the Registrant 3.2 Articles of Association of the Registrant, as effective immediately prior to the offering 4.1 Form of Specimen American Depositary Receipt (included in Exhibit 4.3) 4.2 Registrant's Specimen Certificate for Ordinary Shares 4.3 Form of Deposit Agreement among the Registrant, the depositary and holders and beneficial owners of the American Depositary Shares 5.1 Opinion of Mazanti-Andersen regarding the validity of the Ordinary Shares being registered 21.1† List of Subsidiaries of the Registrant 23.2 Consent of Mazanti-Andersen (included in Exhibit 5.1) 24.1 Powers of Attorney (included on signature page)
+Exhibit No. Exhibit 1.1 Form of Underwriting Agreement 3.1 Articles of Association currenly in efect 3.2 Articles of Association of the Registrant, as effective immediately following the closing of this offering 4.1 Form of Specimen American Depositary Receipt (included in Exhibit 4.3) 4.2 Registrant's Specimen Certificate for Ordinary Shares 4.3 Form of Deposit Agreement among the Registrant, the depositary and holders and beneficial owners of the American Depositary Shares 5.1 Opinion of Mazanti-Andersen regarding the validity of the Ordinary Shares being registered 10.1+ CAF ® 09b Supply, Patent Know How \$ Trademark License Agreement dated November 30, 2020, between Statens Serum Institut and Evaxion Biotech A/S 10.2+ Finance Contract between European Investment Bank and Evaxion Biotech A/S dated August 6, 2020 10.3 Lease Agreement dated October 2, 2020 between Evaxion Biotech A/S and DTU Science Park A/S. 21.1† List of Subsidiaries of the Registrant 23.2 Consent of Mazanti-Andersen (included in Exhibit 5.1) 24.1 Powers of Attorney (included on signature page)

-^{} To be filed by amendment.
+\ To be filed by amendment.